+ations are abstracted away.
+This can to a first approximation be justified by the fact that these variations, at least in advanced economies, tend to remain within a fairly narrow band.
+Therefore, under "normal" circumstances the economic outcome after, say, a 20 years' interval reflects primarily the change in supply side factors such as the educational level of the labor force, the capital stock, and the technology.
+Within time horizon also changes in institutions (market structure, government planning and regulation, rules of the game) come into focus.
 By contrast, when we speak of short-run macromodels, we think of models concentrating on mechanisms that determine how fully an economy uses its productive capacity at a given point in time.
-The focus is on the level of output and employment within a time horizon less than, say, four years.
+The focus is on the level of output and employment within a time horizon less than, say, three years.
 These models are typically demand-dominated.
 In this time perspective the demand side, monetary factors, and price rigidities matter significantly.
 Shifts in aggregate demand (induced by, e.g., changes in fiscal or monetary policy, exports, interest rates, the general state of confidence, etc.) tend to be accommodated by changes in the produced quantities rather than in the prices of manufactured goods and services.
 By contrast, variations in the supply of production factors and technology are diminutive and of limited importance within this time span.
 With Keynes' words the aim of short-run analysis is to explain "what determines the actual employment of the available resources" (Keynes 1936, p.
 4).
 The short and the long run make up the traditional subdivision of macroeconomics.
-It is convenient and fruitful, however, to include also a medium run, referring to a time interval of, say, four-to-fifteen years.
+It is convenient and fruitful, however, to include also a medium run, referring to a time interval of, say, three-to-fifteen years.
 We shall call models attempting to bridge the gap between the short and the long run medium-run macromodels.
 These models deal with the regularities exhibited by sequences of short periods.
 However, in contrast to long-run models which focus on the trend of the economy, medium-run models attempt to understand the pattern characterizing the fluctuations around the trend.
 In this context, variations at both the demand and supply side are important.
 Indeed, at the centre of attention is the dynamic interaction between demand and supply factors, the correction of expectations, and the time-consuming adjustment of wages and prices.
 Such models are also sometimes called business cycle models.

 Returning to the "long run", what does it embrace in this book?
 Well, since the surge of "new growth theory" or "endogenous growth theory" in the late 1980s and early 1990s, growth theory has developed into a specialized discipline studying the factors and mechanisms that determine the evolution of technology and productivity (Paul Romer 1987, 1990; Phillipe Aghion and Peter Howitt, 1992).
-An attempt to give a systematic account of this expanding line of work within macroeconomics would take us too far.
-When we refer to "long-run macromodels", we just think of macromodels with a time horizon long enough such that changes in the capital stock, population, and technology matter.
-Apart from a taste of "new growth theory" in Chapter 11, we leave the sources of changes in technology out of consideration, which is tantamount to regarding these changes 1These number-of-years figures are only a rough indication.
-The different "runs" are relative concepts and their appropriateness depends on the specific problem and circumstances at hand. [©] Groth, Lecture notes in macroeconomics, (mimeo) 2015.
+An attempt to give a systematic account of this expanding line of work within &lt;sup>1These number-of-years figures are only a rough indication.
+The different "runs" are relative concepts and their appropriateness depends on the specific problem and circumstances at hand. © Groth, Lecture notes in macroeconomics, (mimeo) 2016.